thomasnield/kotlin-statistics/README.md

 There are specialized bin operators that deal with numeric ranges for `Int`, `Long`, `Double`, `Float`, and `BigDecimal`.
 Below, we bin the sales items by increments of 20.0 for the `value`.

-Note that continuous (decimal) numeric types need a `gapSize` to specify the space between each bin.
-This is necessary to create a specific enough cut-off to convert a continuous axis into a discrete one.

 ```kotlin